 The school has created a culture where all children are listened to and their concerns are acted upon.
-All staff have received training to help them understand the issue of peer on peer abuse.
-SLT are aware that simply because there might not be any current reports of peer on peer abuse, does not necessarily mean that it isn't happening.
+All staff have received training to help them understand the issue of child on child abuse.
+SLT are aware that simply because there might not be any current reports of child on child abuse, does not necessarily mean that it isn't happening.